An Introduction to Fling: the `21-`22 VIQC Hero Bot

 Once the crank linkage moves past the over center point, the Shaft Bushing loses contact with the crank linkage and releases the tensioning arm, firing the Catapult.

-This entire cycle repeats itself as the gears continue to turn.
+This entire cycle repeats itself as the gears continue to turn, as shown in this animation.
 The Bumper Switch is set up to trigger the behavior of stopping the gears from turning, just prior to the Catapult Arm reaching its over center point.

 This allows a Ball to be loaded onto the Catapult Arm from the Intake.